pavece/OpenHerald/README.md

 ![Banner image](https://res.cloudinary.com/dnh0go0q2/image/upload/v1724838412/Captura_de_pantalla_2024-08-28_114616_tnhxhz.png)

 A self-hosted news publishing platform with an integrated Content Management System (CMS).
-This project serves as a learning experience and portfolio piece.
+This project is designed as a learning experience and a portfolio piece, with no intention of replacing or serving as a substitute for any existing publishing system or platform.

 ## Key Features